 - Circle Tour – a trip combining standard city tour by bus with a 90-minute boat trip on Lake Zurich.
 The whole trip lasts 3.5 hours, price 44 CHF/USD.

 - Cityrama Tour.
-The most important sight of Zurich in short: The Old Town, business center and university quarter.
-Then, there is a scenic road with a great view of the Alps and the lake to Rapperwill, the city of roses.
+The most important sight of Zurich in short: The Old Town, business centre and university quarter.
+Then, there is a scenic road with a great view of the Alps and the lake to Rapperswil, the city of roses.
 There you can find XIII century castle with a rose garden and deer park.
-In the castle there is a seat of the Polish Historical Museum.
+In the castle, there is a seat of the Polish Historical Museum.
 The museum was founded in 1870 by count Władysław Plater in order to secure Polish historical monuments and propagate Polish interests.
-In the town there is short guided tour and free time.
+In the town, there is a short guided tour and free time.
 During summer months the way back to Zurich will be on a boat (2 hours cruise).
 The duration of the whole trip is 4.5h.
 During winter months, the return trip from Rapperswill is by train, with the route called Goldcoast.
 The “Golden Coast” is known for its low tax rates and high real estate prices.
 The sunny south-western slopes of the Pfannenstiel are famous for its grape growing.
 In winter, the trip lasts for 3.5 hours.
 Price in both seasons is the same and costs 58 CHF /USD.

 Please visit the original website to see more details and to find more offers: Gray Line Zurich.